 By day they’re working women: teachers, nurses, lawyers, sales clerks, managers.
 But during their off-hours, many women are pursuing personal passions rather then paychecks.
 They dance, they sing, they paint, they craft, they train dogs.

 “They’re meek drones of society by day and daring devil-may-care dancers by night,” says Doree Susanne Clark, the dancer and choreographer who founded the aptly named Don’t Quit Your Day Job Dancers in Marin County, California.

-Ten years ago, Doree recruited students from her popular dance classes to put on a show.
-“The first one was literally in a barn, but we now have one-hundred thirty-five dancers,” she says.
+Doree recruited students from her popular dance classes to put on a show.
+“The first one was literally in a barn, but we now have over 100 dancers,” she says.
 “The only theater that can hold the audience is San Francisco’s one thousand-seat the Palace of Fine Arts Theatre.”